JosephYostos/NPM-to-Cilium-NP-validation/README.md

 1. Create Namespace "named-port-test"
 2. Deploy Server Pod with Named Port
+3. Deploy another Server Pod with the same Named Port and different port
-3. Deploy Client Pod
+4. Deploy Client Pod
-4. Apply NetworkPolicy withendPort "This policy allows egress to all IPs in 0.0.0.0/0"
+5. Apply NetworkPolicy withendPort "This policy allows egress to all IPs in 0.0.0.0/0"

 Test Connectivity
+From the test-client pod:
 ```
 curl --max-time 3 http://test-server.named-port-test.svc.cluster.local:8080
 ```